CPAN-Security/security.metacpan.org/docs/cpan-dependency-confusion.md

 - "mirror" - where module tarballs are stored
 - "indexer" - translate module to path and version

-These notions are not always well differenciated and their meaning heavily depends the CPAN client.
-For instance, from a pool (urllist), `CPAN.pm` will use only one mirror for both index and download of modules.
-On the other hand, `cpanm` will use MetaDB as index in priority and mirrors to download, and these notions are well decoupled.
+These notions are not always well differenciated and their meaning heavily depends on the CPAN client.
+For instance, from a pool (urllist), `CPAN.pm` will use only one mirror for both indexing and downloading modules.
+On the other hand, `cpanm` will use MetaDB as the index in priority and the mirrors to download, and these notions are well decoupled.

-Not all indexers are equals: 02packages only contains latest version of each module, making it [difficult to specify more complex constraints](https://github.com/miyagawa/Carmel/issues/55) (pinned or ranges).
+Not all indexers are equals: 02packages only contains the latest version of each module, making it [difficult to specify more complex constraints](https://github.com/miyagawa/Carmel/issues/55) (pinned or ranges).

 ### General characteristics about CPAN/PAUSE and installers
 - Module installs are ([often](https://blogs.perl.org/users/shoichi_kaji1/2017/03/make-your-cpan-module-static-installable.html)) "dynamic" (= some dependencies are only known at install)
-- Claiming namespace is case insensitive but index/install is case sensitive (important for TypoSquatting or confusions attacks based on modules/filenames collisions)
+- Claiming a namespace is case insensitive but index/install is case sensitive (important for TypoSquatting or confusions attacks based on modules/filenames collisions)

 ### Installer are not zealous
 #### "leafs" vs "requirements"